serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 ## Summary

-We saw how easy and simple it is to use Serverless Components to build and deploy applications like the blog site we created.
+We saw how easy and simple it is to use Serverless Components to build and deploy applications, such as the blog site we created.
 Components gives us the flexibility to compose higher-order applications by combining reusable pieces of code.

 What will you build with components?
 Let us know in the comments below.